5 Worst Strikers in MMA History | Explained

 In his second and final fight, Jackson would go the distance with Mike Jackson, and in those 15 minutes fans would see CM Punk's overall game.

-His striking was unfortunately not very good, there was little technique or power, and he had little understanding of range and even feints.
+His striking was unfortunately not very good, there was little technique or power, and he had little understanding of the range and even feints.

 Punk's MMA coach would even comment: